plomino/Plomino/doc/src/PlominoDoc/features.rst

 from the REQUEST.

 So, for example, if you want to pass a parameter to another form:
 - in the origin document, put the parameter(s) in the link to the target form, e.g. by adding ``?param1=value&param2=value`` to the URL.
-This will cause the parameter to be part of the GET request which retrieves the target form.
+This will cause the parameter to be part of the ``GET`` request which retrieves the target form.
 - in the target form, create an editable field with the same id as the parameter key (e.g. ``param1`` and ``param2`` above), but do not insert it in the form layout.
-The field will get its value from the REQUEST.
-- then you can create `Computed on save` (or on display, or whatever) fields which use the value of this field.
+The field will get its value from the ``REQUEST``.  - then you can create ``Computed on save`` (or on display, or whatever) fields which use the value of this field.

 Forms